kiboschool/course-mathematical-thinking/src/lessons/proofs/first_order_logic.md

 Note that this the way we've been discussing this.
 It only makes sense to talk about songs.
 Our predicate P() and our quantifiers are pertaining to songs.
 They would not make sense for numbers, vegetables, people, or any other type of data.

 This is important to bear in mind: It is your responsibility when using quantifiers to specify what kind of information we are talking about.
-For the purposes of this week's content, we will be focusing on positive whole numbers.
-When we say for all numbers *n*, we really mean for all positive integers.
+For the purposes of this week's content, we will be focusing on whole numbers.
+When we say for all numbers *n*, we really mean for all non-negative integers.

 With this we have all the tools we need to start getting into the meat of things: Proofs!